-A family spending $2,000 a month on purchases eligible for a credit card would earn $480 in cash back using a $0* annual fee, flat-rate cash back card like the Citi® Double Cash Card – 18 month BT offer which earns Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+A family spending $2,000 a month on purchases eligible for a credit card would earn $480 in cash back using a $0* annual fee, flat-rate cash back card like the Citi® Double Cash Card – 18 month BT offer which allows cardholders to Earn 2% cash back on purchases 1% when you buy and 1% as you make payments for those purchases.

 The average lowest available airfare on the dates and routes in our study was $335, and $480 in cash back would cover the cost of 1.4 tickets a year on average.

 For comparison, a family spending $2,000 a month on a Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® would earn 24,000 miles in a year.
 In our study, the average award ticket with American AAdvantage miles costs 47,017 miles.

 The 24,000 miles earned in a year is enough for just one half of a roundtrip award at the average price in our study, or about $168 in value.
 That’s before considering the $95 annual fee on the card.

 Award prices: Sample popular routes

 |Los Angeles – Seattle||16,571||25,102||14,469||9,446||33,265|